Will I be sick a lot after the gastric band operation?

 Weight-loss results vary from patient to patient, and the amount of weight you may lose depends on several things.
 The gastric band needs to be in the right position, and you need to be committed to your new lifestyle and eating habits.
 Obesity surgery is not a miracle cure, and the kilos won’t come off by themselves.
 It is very important to set achievable weight-loss goals from the beginning.
 A weight loss of 2-3 kilos a week in the first year after the operation is possible, but 2 kilos a week is more likely.
 Twelve to eighteen months after the lap band operation, weekly weight loss is usually less.
 Remember that you should lose weight gradually.
 Losing weight too fast creates health risks and can lead to a number of problems.
 Your main goal is to have weight loss that prevents, improves, or resolves health problems connected with severe obesity.

 How does weight-loss results with the Gastric Band compare with the gastric bypass?

 You should focus on long-term weight loss and remember that it is important to lose weight gradually while reducing obesity-related risks and improving your health.

 Does the Gastric Band require frequent office visits after surgery?

 Check-ups are a normal and a very important part of the Gastric Band System follow-up.

-Does the Gastric Band limit any physical activity?
+Does the Gastric (Lap) Band limit any physical activity?

 The Gastric Band does not affect or hamper physical activity including aerobics, stretching and strenuous exercise.